 With so many wineries and fine food outlets abounding in the region, there’s no shortage of wonderful restaurants and cafes to dine out, and luckily many of them permit dogs, at least in their outdoor areas.

 As I mentioned above, one of the most dog-friendly wineries around is Swings & Roundabouts, that permits dogs inside, including in their outdoor and semi-enclosed dining areas.
 There’s both a pizza menu and full menu on offer.

 Another option to consider is Olio Bello.
 A producer of fine organic olive oils, their menu is heavily Italian, featuring their own olive oil, alongside a range of farm product.
-Make sure you book an outdoor table, with dog water bowls provided.
+Make sure you book an outdoor table, with dogs permitted both in the outdoor garden seating area and on the deck, with dog water bowls provided.

-Finally, I’ve heard great reports of Yardbyrd in Witchcliffe.
-This highly-rated cafe is open daily for breakfast and lunch, or just a coffee.
+Finally, I’ve also heard great reports of Yardbyrd and Rustico at Hay Shed Hill.
+Yardbyrd in Witchcliffe is a highly-rated cafe, open daily for breakfast and lunch or just a coffee.
 Alongside a reasonably priced menu, they have a relaxing outdoor area and plenty of bowls for four-legged guests.

 Dog-Friendly Accommodation in Margaret River